intel/dffml/docs/arch/alice/discussion/0000/index.md

 > Planning for our tutorial series (Volume 1) which will run from May 2022 to June 2023.
 Planned end date, last post for Volume 1 ends there.
 Volume 0 will be updated frequently throughout.
 Volume 0 is our ADRs and our plans and will be a living document and contributable to by all.
 Right now it's a discussion thread so please comment with anything and then once it's converted to a set of ADRs we'll start writing the tutorials as examples PRs just like we have been doing with everything else.
 Alice will be a maintainer who works across 2nd/3rd party plugins.
 She’ll act as a helper to other developers and do work herself (think dependabot PRs).
 She’ll act like an intelligent context aware set of CI jobs that learns with you.
 >
 > Artificial Life Is Coming Eventually
+>
+> How do we build it with intention?
+We flush it out conceptually via this set of volumes holding our collective thoughts on what a system we could cohabitate with would look like.
+We follow trains if thought to their logical conclusions when making predictions about the future.
+We implement and validate in order to ensure that a transparent entity with the collective’s best interests at heart is the most powerful among those that are created.

 ## Rolling Alice